15 SMART Goals Examples for Kids

 8. Raise my Hand and Participate More in Class

-“I will raise my hand and contribute in class at least twice per day to stay engaged and focused on what is being taught.”
+“I will raise my hand and contribute in class at least twice daily to stay engaged and focused on what is being taught.”

 smart goals kids raise hand in class | goal setting for kids | smart goals for elementary students

-S: This child plans to raise her hand twice a day to help her continue to pay attention in class.
+S: This child plans to raise her hand twice daily to help her continue paying attention in class.

 M: This goal can be measured using the number of times the child raises their hand.